chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 ### aggregation

-now let's compare how each solution performs when computing a statistical value for the groups.
+now let's compare how each solution performs when computing statistical values for the groups.

 #### mean